Freight transport in JNR

 produced diesel locomotives such as type DD51 had already been becoming

-surplus.
 If the freight transport in those days did not

 decline and the rail transport remained to play a main role, an EF66